grafana/grafana/docs/sources/panels-visualizations/visualizations/bar-gauge/index.md

 - **Text color -** Value color is default text color.
 - **Hidden -** Values are hidden.

-### Value placement
+### Field label placement

+Choose a field label placement mode.

+{{% admonition type="note" %}}
-Choose a value placement mode.
-Note: This option only applies when the orientation of the bar gauge is horizontal.
-When the bar gauge is in the vertical orientation, values are always placed at the bottom of each bar gauge.
+This option only applies when the orientation of the bar gauge is horizontal.
+When the bar gauge is in the vertical orientation, field labels are always placed at the bottom of each bar gauge.
+{{% /admonition %}}

-- **Auto -** Grafana selects what it thinks is the best placement.
+- **Auto -** Grafana determines the best placement.
-- **Top -** Values are placed on top of each bar gauge.
+- **Top -** Field labels are placed on top of each bar gauge.
-- **Left -** Values are placed to the left of each bar gauge.
+- **Left -** Field labels are placed to the left of each bar gauge.

 ### Show unfilled area